-Any person, whether an Indian citizen or and Foreign national, can apply for the registration of their trademark logo if inventor want to protects it before advertising.
+Any person, whether an Indian citizen or and Foreign national, can apply for the registration of their trademark logo if the inventor want to protect it before advertising.

 Steps Required for Trademarking a Logo

-There are about 45 classes of Good and Services under Trademark Law.
+There are about 45 classes of Goods and Services under Trademark Law.

 Step 2: Confirm that the mark is a UNIQUE one.
 Do a thorough trademark search to confirm that it is unique.

 Step 3: Fill up the application form which will determine if the logo is already available in the market (Hire a lawyer if the application gets rejected)

 Step 4: Compile documents